MtnViewJohn/DrawBoy/README.md

 **\--dobbyType**=*dobby type*

 > Whether the loom is a positive dobby (+ or positive), or a negative dobby (- or negative).
 The dobby type is required for DrawBoy to operate.
 It can also be specified with the **DRAWBOY_DOBBY** environment variable.
-Most AVL looms are positive dobbies, but the workshop dobby loom (WDL) is a negative dobby.
+Most AVL looms are positive dobbies, but the Workshop Dobby Loom (WDL) is a negative dobby.

 **\--ascii**